Skip to main content

 Steelcase Series 1 is the long-term pick when you know you will sit here daily for years.
 LiveBack lumbar moves with you rather than staying in one fixed bump.
 Build quality and warranty support justify the premium if this chair replaces a corporate office you no longer visit.

-Sihoo M102C competes on adjustment count: headrest, lumbar, seat depth, 3D arms — features that often cost $500+ from legacy brands.
-The tradeoff is assembly time and the need to use the return window if mesh firmness does not suit you.
+SIHOO M57 competes on adjustment count: headrest, two-way lumbar, and 3D arms — features that often cost more from legacy brands.
+The tradeoff is assembly time, no seat-depth slider, and the need to use the return window if mesh firmness does not suit you.

 HON Ignition 2.0 is the honest budget anchor.
 It will not feel like a $900 Herman Miller, but it beats gaming chairs and dining chairs for actual work posture.
 Upgrade path: HON now, Steelcase when budget allows.